 When recording a cappella at home, try the bathroom.
 This room can work especially well if there are tiled surfaces.
 The example web clip for this article was recorded in a bathroom with a tile floor and a high ceiling.
 The microphone was placed in front of the tub enclosure for added natural reverb.
 A kitchen with tiles can also provide a nice vocal blend, as can a hallway, an open stairwell or a (mostly) empty basement.

 If you can record on location, try a church.
 Be careful in a church, though, as it’s possible there may be too much of an open sound in a large sanctuary.
 You are usually trying for a sound that is open and full, but at the same time contained.

 If you are doing overdubs and the tune is in a specific tempo, use a click up front (as you normally would) so you know when to come in.
 My recording was very free with respect to tempo, so I used the breath intake on the previous tracks to get an idea of when to enter for the overdubs.

 A delicate blend

-The sample clip on this page is in four-part harmony with each part doubled 4 times, bringing the total track count to 16.
+The sample clip shown here is in four-part harmony with each part doubled 4 times, bringing the total track count to 16.
 I achieved a blend across the stereo field by panning each successive overdub of the same voice part further away from the center point than its predecessor.
 Some of the phrases had to be faded out so the releases would all come at about the same time.
-(See the screenshot)
+(See the screenshot.)